 This strategy adds credibility to others that you are authentic and gives you a chance for some good knowledge exchange with the other person.
 This has been a valuable resource for my personal leadership.
 A person I help may not be the exact one to help me take another step in my career, but they may teach me something that they do that helps me become a better leader.

 Promote yourself through replication

 It’s one thing to say that you added $1 million in revenue from your clients.
 It’s quite another to say that you developed 5 other people to do the same.
 Invest and develop others and then they will become part of your body of work.
 These people will also become great advocates for you in your career journey.
-This approach is another differentiator because less mature leaders are trying to build their own personal profile and don’t understand the payoff of investing the time in others.
+This approach is another differentiator because less mature leaders are trying to build their own personal profiles and don’t understand the payoff of investing time in others.

-When you replicate your success and standards, make sure that you are investing in the right way, and don’t have blinders on to the person’s ability and capacity.
+When you replicate your success and standards, make sure that you are investing in the right way, and don’t have blinders to the person’s ability and capacity.
 They are a reflection of you after all, and you want them to represent you well.